 - Transparent bobbin compartment cover lets you know how much bobbin thread is left

 - Using the automatic thread cutter when the needle is down creates an awful racket

 - Some complain the thread comes out of the needle many times for no reason

 - Has a flimsy, white plastic bag cover and not a hard cover

 - Some complain of low quality button holes

-Ardent sewing hobbyists and amateurs alike will like the Singer 7258 Stylist 100-Stitch Computerized Sewing machine for the many features and stitches it has to offer.
+Ardent sewing hobbyists and amateurs alike will like the Singer 7258 Stylist 100-Stitch for the many features and stitches it has to offer.
 It boasts of 100 stitch patterns to choose from including six fully automatic one-step buttonholes.

-Features like the LED display screen for adjustable stitch length or width, automatic needle threader and electronic auto pilot make sewing with this Singer sewing machine a cinch.
+Features like the LED display screen for adjustable stitch length or width, automatic needle threader and electronic auto pilot make sewing with this Singer 7258 a cinch.
 In fact, its auto pilot feature lets you sew without the foot pedal and provides for easy adjustment of maximum speed.

 - Stay Bright LED light illuminates the sewing surface to minimize eye strain, lasts for 100,000 hours and stays cool no matter how long the machine is used

 - 7 built-in perfectly sized buttonhole styles to choose from, including an additional endless buttonhole to create buttonholes with infinitely long sides